-14. Miscellaneous obligations
+13. Miscellaneous obligations

-- 14.1.
+13.1.
 An applicant/candidate is responsible for ensuring that the University has their correct contact details and for regularly checking their University email account for University correspondence.
-A candidate must notify the University within seven days of a change of address. - 14.2.
-An international applicant who receives Australian permanent resident status must inform the University immediately upon notification and provide evidence of the change in accordance with the Change of Citizenship Procedure.
+A

-15. Readmission within maximum degree period
+- candidate must notify the University within seven days of a change of address. - 13.2.
+An international applicant who receives Australian permanent resident status must inform the University immediately upon notification.
+Changing citizenship status may result in other study implications, including payment of SSAF fees.
+An International Student Advisor should be consulted prior to such a change.

-- 15.1.
-A candidate who seeks to apply for readmission within the maximum degree period (of their original enrolment) must discuss their proposed readmission with their supervisory team before making an application via the University Application Portal. - 15.2.
-In addition to standard Admission Criteria as set out in this procedure, the following supporting documentation must be included: - a) the justification for readmission - b) a summary of work completed prior to withdrawal or cancellation of enrolment - c) an outline of the work remaining, - d) a detailed completion plan for the work remaining up to the point of thesis submission, and - e) a Change of Supervisory Team request, if required, as set out in the HDR Supervision and Academic Support Procedure.
+14. Readmission within maximum degree period

-- 15.3.
-Applications for readmission will be assessed in accordance with this procedure. - 15.4.
-Approval of an application for readmission is contingent on the Dean being satisfied that the applicant has a reasonable chance of completing the degree successfully within the time remaining before the original maximum degree period expires.
+- 14.1.
+A candidate who seeks to apply for readmission within the maximum degree period (of their original enrolment) must discuss receive endorsement for their proposed readmission with their supervisory team, College of enrolment, and the Dean of Graduate Research before making an application via the University Application Portal. - 14.2.
+In addition to standard Admission Criteria as set out in this procedure, the following supporting documentation must be included: - a) the justification for readmission - b) a summary of work completed prior to withdrawal or cancellation of enrolment - c) an outline of the work remaining, - d) a detailed completion plan for the work remaining up to the point of thesis submission, and - e) a Change of Supervisory Team request, if required, as set out in the HDR Supervision and Academic Support Procedure. - 14.3.
+Applications for readmission will be assessed in accordance with this procedure. - 14.4.
+Approval of an application for readmission is contingent on the Dean of Graduate Research being satisfied that the applicant has a reasonable chance of completing the degree successfully within the time remaining before the original maximum degree period expires.